Bootstrap tests for almost goodness-of-fit: Introduction and motivation

 is a family of cdf depending on a $k$-dimensional parameter.
+Here, $\boldsymbol{\theta}_F \in \Theta$ is determined by solving an M-estimation problem (see Section~\ref{Subsection.Model}).

-The rejection of the null hypothesis in \eqref{Tests.AGoF}(a) means that there is statistical evidence that the population distribution is \textit{almost} $F_0$, while, in the usual GoF tests with simple null hypothesis, non-rejection of \(H_0:F=F_0\) only means there is not enough evidence against the equality of the distributions. \cite{Wellek21} considered an alternative hypothesis as in \eqref{Tests.AGoF}(a) composed by Lehmann alternatives of \(F_0\) whose supremum distance from \(F_0\) is bounded by a specified small margin.
+The rejection of the null hypothesis in \eqref{Tests.AGoF}(a) means that there is statistical evidence that the population distribution is \textit{almost} $F_0$, while, in the usual GoF tests with simple null hypothesis, non-rejection of \(H_0:F=F_0\) only means that there is not enough evidence against the equality of the distributions. \cite{Wellek21} considered an alternative hypothesis as in \eqref{Tests.AGoF}(a) composed of Lehmann alternatives of \(F_0\) whose supremum distance from \(F_0\) is bounded by a specified small margin.
 The alternative hypothesis in \eqref{Tests.AGoF}(b) states that the distribution of \(X\) is at most within a margin \(\epsilon\) of the parametric family \(\mathcal{G}\).
-In everyday practice this is likely to be the most useful test of the two in \eqref{Tests.AGoF}.
-For this reason, we will focus on the problem \eqref{Tests.AGoF}(b) since \eqref{Tests.AGoF}(a) can be treated similarly.
+In practice, this is likely the most useful test of the two in \eqref{Tests.AGoF}.
+For this reason, we focus on problem \eqref{Tests.AGoF}(b) since \eqref{Tests.AGoF}(a) can be treated similarly.